Heavy Gear: Reception

-In the February 1998 edition of Dragon, Rick Swan reviewed both the Heavy Gear setting and the Jovian Chronicles setting (also published by Dream Pod 9), and praised the high production values: "Both are beautiful games, into which a lot of effort has been invested."
-Swan admired the "Silhouette" game system for character creation, "the smartest set of universal rules this side of the GURPS game."
-But he criticized the combat rules, which he called "more work than fun."
-And he did not like the "downright dismal" setting, nor the paucity of information about its history.
+In the February 1998 edition of Dragon, Rick Swan admired the "Silhouette" game system for character creation, "the smartest set of universal rules this side of the GURPS game."
+He also criticized the "downright dismal" setting and the paucity of information about its history.
 "Heavy Gear purports to tell the tale of the aftermath of the War of the Alliance, when Terra Nova was invaded by Imperial Earth.
 But there’s next to nothing about the history of the war or the effect on the participants.
 And don’t expect much about politics, culture, or economics.
 Put it this way: the entire 'World of Heavy Gear' chapter fills only six pages."
 He concluded with an ambivalent shrug: "Other than the lifeless settings, I couldn’t find anything seriously wrong with Heavy Gear...
 But I couldn’t find much to be excited about either."

-In Issue 13 of Arcane, Jim Swallow reviuewed Heavy Gear Duellist's Handbook, and commented that "There's plenty of source material for campaigns, with data on NPCs. locations and the welcome addition of more maps."
+In Issue 13 of Arcane, Jim Swallow reviewed Heavy Gear Duellist's Handbook, and commented that "There's plenty of source material for campaigns, with data on NPCs. locations and the welcome addition of more maps."
 Although Swallow gave the game a below-average rating of 6 out of 10, he concluded, "This is certainly a good place to begin a Heavy Gear game."